Intellectual Output 4

 As Kodály once said (free translation):

 “Music is food for the soul and it cannot be substituted with anything else.
 If one doesn’t live on it, he/she will live and die of anaemia of his/her soul.
-There are regions of the soul, that only music could enlighten.”
+There are regions of the soul, that only music can enlighten.”